mmomtchev/Forez/README.md

 * Use this data to try to link one the crusading knights to the village of Kondodrey

+## Naming and numbering schemes

+As most of the confusion surrounding the Forez family can be attributed to using different numbering schemes, this paper sets a number of rules concerning naming and numbering:

+* Use the vulgar name most likely to have been used during the lifetime of the considered individual, giving alternative names, including English translations in parentheses
+* Always translate prepositions (French *de* to English *of*) except when the preposition is important (as for William de Forz)
+* Use the numbering scheme most likely to have been used at their time - for the Forez family this is the numbering used in their family tomb in the church of Montbrison

 ## Overview of the primary sources and methodology

 It turns out that the main primary source used by most modern scholars is the seminal work of Jean-Marie de la Mure - a semi-modern work dating from 1675, with a corrected edition from 1860 [4].
 It is precisely this text that is the real origin of the confusion between Guy III, Guy IV and Guy V. De la Mure work is based mostly on archival administrative documents - the royal charters - extracted from Trésor des Chartes du Roi - *Thesaurus Chartarum* - the Royal Treasury of Charters - created by King Philippe II Auguste of France in 1204 [12], [14].
 Today this collection of documents is part of the French National Archives.
 When going back beyond this date, the amount of available data is drastically reduced.
 In particular, there are very few preserved documents from Forez dating before the 1220s.